Ashfaqur4988/react-ecommerce/README.md

 pagination is added at the bottom of the page but within the main tag and the col span has been set to 3

+created login, sign up page
+created a new feature auth
+which includes authSlice, authAPI and components folder in which we have login and sign up components. later we can render them inside the pages inside the pages folder which includes both pages.
+The user can log into their account or create an account.

+installed react-router-dom
+set the routes for home, login and sign up page and used links instead of hrefs for routing in all the other places